GithHayden/django-mythware/README.md

 - For the technical skills used in this project, I harnessed the knowledge gained from the [Code Institute - Diploma in Software Development](https://www.codeinstitute.net/), [Stack Overflow](https://stackoverflow.com/), [W3 Schools](https://www.w3schools.com/), [Bootstrap](http://getbootstrap.com/) and [Bootsnipp](https://bootsnipp.com/).

-The project should include an authentication mechanism, allowing a user to register & login, and there should be a good reason as to why the users wouldhave to register to persist their shopping cart between sessions, otherwise it would be lost.
-The project will need to connect to a database (e.g. sqlite or Postgres) using Djangos ORM.

 Notes
 Front-end: Should contain Javascript to enhance the user experience.
 Implement Jasmine to test Javascript.
 Back-end: should integrate with 3rd party Python/Django packages, such as Django Rest Framework.
 Strive to use the best tool for each purpose and avoid reinventing the wheel.